Ketamine for PTSD

 Where to Find Ketamine for PTSD Treatment in Houston

 Houston Healing Collective offers ketamine-assisted therapy for PTSD and complex trauma in Houston, Texas.
 Our team includes psychedelic-assisted therapists with specialized training in trauma, eating disorders, and treatment-resistant presentations.
-We combine ketamine-assisted therapy with EMDR, IFS-informed therapy, somatic approaches, and trauma-informed yoga — treating the whole picture, not just the symptoms.
+Our ketamine therapists are also trained in diverse trauma therapies to support integration, including EMDR, IFS-informed therapy, somatic approaches, and trauma-informed yoga, allowing them to treat the whole picture, not just the symptoms.

 We offer sublingual, intramuscular, and IV ketamine for PTSD within a comprehensive therapeutic framework that includes preparation, in-session support, and integration.
 Every client is assessed carefully before beginning.